PlaidCloud/website/content/en/docs/tasks/administer-cluster/manage-resources/memory-constraint-namespace.md

     type: Container
 ```

-Now whenever you define a Pod within the constraints-mem-example namespace, Kubernetes
+Now whenever you define a Pod within the constraints-mem-example namespace, PlaidCloud
 performs these steps:

 * If any container in that Pod does not specify its own memory request and limit, assign